 - Pain with bowel movements or urination, usually during your period

 Surgery is the only way to know for sure that you have endometriosis.
 First, however, your health care provider will ask about your symptoms and medical history.
 You will have a pelvic exam and may have some imaging tests.

-The surgery to diagnose endometriosis is a laparoscopy.
+The most common surgery to diagnose endometriosis is a laparoscopy.
 This is a type of surgery that uses a laparoscope, a thin tube with a camera and light.
 The surgeon inserts the laparoscope through a small cut in the skin.
 Your provider can make a diagnosis based on how the patches of endometriosis look.
 He or she may also do a biopsy to get a tissue sample.

 What are the treatments for endometriosis?

-Treatments for endometriosis pain include
+Treatments for endometriosis pain include:

 - Pain relievers, including nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and a prescription medicine specifically for endometriosis.
 Providers may sometimes prescribe opioids for severe pain.

 - Hormone therapy, including birth control pills, progestin therapy, and gonadotropin-releasing hormone (GnRH) agonists.
 GnRH agonists cause a temporary menopause, but also help control the growth of endometriosis.

 - Surgical treatments for severe pain, including procedures to remove the endometriosis patches or cut some nerves in the pelvis.
 The surgery may be a laparoscopy or major surgery.

 Treatments for infertility caused by endometriosis include: